-Under form series ILTC-5000 benefits were also available for home and community based care expenses up to a percentage of the nursing home daily benefit.
-Benefits for informal care were available if the insured is following a plan of care developed by a care advisor selected by the company.
-Under form series INH-5000 no home health care benefits could be selected.
+Under form series ILTC-4300 benefits were also available for home and community-based care expenses up to a percentage of the nursing home daily benefit.
+Under form series INH-4300 no home health care benefits could be selected, but they could be added by rider after purchase (with underwriting).

-At issue the insured may have had the option to choose between multiple inflation options: a simple inflation option, a compound inflation option, or CPI-U offers.
-The simple inflation option provides for daily maximums and policy lifetime maximums that increase on each policy anniversary date by a fixed percentage (ranging from 1.0% to 6.0%) of the original amounts annually for the life of the policy.
-The compound inflation option provides for daily maximums and policy lifetime maximums that increase on each policy anniversary date by a percentage of the current amount annually for the life of the policy.
-The percentage increase may be a fixed percentage (3.0%, 4.0%, or 5.0%) or a percentage relative to the change in the consumer price index.
-The CPI-U offers provide for the option to purchase annual increases in daily and policy maximums on each policy anniversary date by a percentage relative to the change in the consumer price index.
-CPI-U offers are based on the original issue age rates.
+At issue the insured may have had the option to choose between three inflation options: a simple inflation option, a compound inflation option, or a future purchase option.
+The simple inflation option provides for daily maximums and policy lifetime maximums that increase on each policy anniversary date by a fixed percentage (ranging from 1% to 6%) of the original amounts annually for the life of the policy.
+The compound inflation option provides for daily maximums and policy lifetime maximums and policy lifetime maximums that increase on each policy anniversary date by 5% of the current amount annually for the life of the policy.
+The future purchase option provides an option to purchase 5% annual increases in daily and policy maximums, without additional underwriting.
+This option allows up to four refusals, after which no future purchase options are allowed.